sparse_grid_hw

 Languages:

-sparse_grid_hw is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version
+sparse_grid_hw is available in a C version and a C++ version and a Fortran90 version and a MATLAB version and an Octave version.

 Related Data and Programs:

-grid_display, a MATLAB code which can display a 2d or 3d grid or sparse grid.
+grid_display, a MATLAB code which displays a 2d or 3d grid or sparse grid.

 nint_exactness_mixed, a MATLAB code which measures the polynomial exactness of a multidimensional quadrature rule based on a mixture of 1d quadrature rule factors.